The Building Behind Building a Fairer Consumer Credit Market

 - App stores are popular marketplaces for companies to share their products with a large audience, and we felt we could attract more customers from placing our apps in them.

 What features are included?
 We wanted to give our customers the same experience they have when they log in to our online site as with the app.
-Therefore, the same features – cardless signup, real-time credit score, intelligent alerts and the raising of a dispute (to name a few) – are featured in the native app.
-The real time credit score allows the customer to stay up to date with their credit score, and if there is a change the Credit Report alerts can notify the customer as to why this may be.
+Therefore, the same features – cardless signup, credit score, intelligent alerts and the raising of a dispute (to name a few) – are featured in the native app.
+The credit score allows the customer to stay up to date with their credit score, and if there is a change the Credit Report alerts can notify the customer as to why this may be.
 The Borrowing Power alerts allow customers to see what new cards are on offer to them.
 The customer can also raise a dispute from the app if they believe anything is incorrect on their credit report.
 What can we expect to see in the future?
 As we move forward we are frequently updating the app with new features, product updates and fixes.
 Push notifications, built in guides on how to improve credit and eligibility, historical score comparisons are an example of some of the features we hope to present to our customers in the future.
 We constantly take in any feedback we can and work hard to improve the app to it’s full potential and make it one that can be beneficial and helpful to our customers.
 Each time we fix a bug, change a feature or implement something entirely new, we are able to update our users through the app store so they know what’s new.
 Download the free credit report app for IOS here.
 Download the free credit report app for Android here.